I am honored to have my first guest on this blog: J.Q. Rose, who is here to tell us about her new book. Welcome, JQ!

 here and have the opportunity to tell your readers about this inspiring e-book

-for middle grade girls, Girls Succeed:
+for middle grade girls,

 Stories Behind the Careers of Successful Women.